NikSchaefer/Django-React-Typescript-Template/README.md

 Django Backend React Typescript frontend template configured for Heroku easy deployment

+Django static files is configured with whitenoise to serve its own static files

 React is configured with webpack and tsconfig.

 Backend Utilizes Django rest framework and the /api points to backend urls.